-In this second DVD in a series, Bob Kato demonstrates with gouache step-by-step how to paint the human head using value.
+In this third DVD in a series, Bob Kato demonstrates with gouache step-by-step how to paint the human head in color.

 In this lecture on the subject of Global Illumination lighting techniques, Christopher Nichols discusses the subject of exterior lighting.